Priyadav17/House-price-prediction/README.md

 ## Load Model for Prediction:
 Rerun the notebook to reload the trained model and make predictions on new house price data, displaying the predicted prices based on input features. 🚀

+## Results of House Price Prediction
+## Model Performance Evaluation:

+- Mean Absolute Percentage Error (MAPE): Measures the prediction error percentage for each model.

+## Model Comparison:

+- **SVR**: Provides smooth predictions but may struggle with large variations in prices.

+- **Random Forest**: Handles non-linearity well and performs robustly on diverse datasets.

+- **Linear Regression**: Works well for linear relationships but may underperform for complex price trends.

+## Predictions on New Data:

+- The trained model is tested on unseen data, and predicted house prices are displayed alongside actual values for validation.

+## Visualization of Results:

+- Loss & accuracy plots illustrate model performance trends.

+- Scatter plots & histograms help analyze prediction distribution.